cbhl/inseption.github.com/README.md

 inSEption
 =========

-We're the uWaterloo Software Engineering class of 2016.
+We are the University of Waterloo Software Engineering class of 2016.